---Each Sport Club must have a submitted a Team Roster on file in the Sport Clubs Office.
-The Fall Membership List must be submitted by September 26 or before the first scheduled competition date, whichever comes first.
+- Each Sport Club must have a submitted a Team Roster on file in the Sport Clubs Office.
+The Fall Membership List must be submitted by September 25 or before the first scheduled competition date, whichever comes first.
 The membership lists must be updated as members are added or deleted.
 Winter and Spring submission dates can be found on pg.
 3.

---Each club is responsible for assuring that they have one (1) representative at any called Sport Clubs Captains Meetings.
+-Each club is responsible for assuring that they have one (1) representative at Sport Clubs All CLUB Meetings.
 (Club will be in jeopardy of having clubs funding “frozen” and being fined $50.00 for each Sport Clubs Meeting missed).

 First Year Conditional Status:

 New Sport Clubs must spend one year on probation to demonstrate stability in terms of attracting campus-wide participation on an annual basis.
 Sport Clubs in their first year will be self-supporting.

 Each Sport Club must annually submit for renewal with the Sport Clubs Executive Council.
 This includes submission of a list of current Club Officers, the current Membership Lists(roster) and the current Captain’s/ President’s Agreement.

 Sport Clubs on probation may not be able to utilize college allocated funding during this period.
 Probation could also affect requests for the following years funding and facility requests may be cancelled during this period of time.
 All privileges may be restored at the termination of the probation.